 - Capped data usage – To prevent network saturation, mobile broadband plans typically come with data caps.
 Overages can be expensive.

 Fiber broadband provides Internet access by converting electrical signals carrying data to light and sends the light through transparent glass fibers.
 It is one of, if not the most requested broadband technology on the market.

 - Speed – Fiber can deliver multi-gig speeds making it one of the fastest broadband options on the market alongside fixed wireless.

 - Scalable and flexible bandwidth – once installed, bandwidth can be increased or decreased almost on-demand.

 Cons of Fiber Broadband:

-- Expensive and slow to deploy – fiber optic cable is extremely costly to deploy and requires trenching (which is often stalled by lengthy permitting processes.)
+- Expensive and slow to deploy – fiber optic cable is exceptionally costly to deploy and requires trenching (often stalled by lengthy permitting processes.)

-While there are advantages and disadvantages to each Rural Internet option, when used together, these technologies can create a ubiquitous solution capable of delivering multi-gigabit bandwidth to all communities across the country.
-If the U.S. can collectively adapt to building out technology-agnostic hybrid networks, we can one day close the digital divide.
+While there are advantages and disadvantages to each Rural Business Internet option, these technologies can be strategically deployed to create a ubiquitous solution capable of delivering multi-gigabit bandwidth to communities across the country.
+This technology-agnostic, hybrid network approach is key to closing the digital divide.